Learning from CatalogsJanette Toral

 Building the customer list which is critical to a catalog’s success or failure.
-In the Philippines, this is taken cared of through direct selling using agents.
+In the Philippines, this is taken care of through direct selling using agents.

 7. Customer List Communication

-Coming up with a strategy of communicating with customers based on history and various segmentation scheme.
+Coming up with a strategy for communicating with customers based on history and various segmentation schemes.

 Building a good customer database is critical to customer list communication.

-Responding to customer’s orders promptly, courteously, and efficiently will be a great differentiator from competition.
+Responding to customers’ orders promptly, courteously, and efficiently will be a great differentiator from the competition.

 10. Testing, Measurement, and Analysis